 How do I take out a loan on my policy?
 What provisions apply to repaying a loan against my policy?

-Loan Value is the amount of cash value that can be borrowed on a policy.
+Loan value is the amount of cash value that can be borrowed on a policy.
 A policyowner may be able to make a loan against the cash value of the policy, based on the type of policy owned.
 A loan allows access to the cash value of the policy, while still maintaining the insurance coverage.
-When a loan is made against a policy, the death benefit is reduced by the amount of the loan plus any interest that is owed.
+When a loan is made against a policy, the death benefit is generally reduced by the amount of the loan plus any interest that is owed.
 Loan interest rates vary and specific provisions are generally explained in the policy itself.